nextcloud/documentation/admin_manual/configuration_database/mysql_4byte_support.rst

 =============================

 .. note::
+    Changing of innobd_file_format was depreciated in MySQL Version 8.0 (see dev.mysql.com (Server and Status Variables and Options added, depreciated, or removed in MySqL 8.0).

     Be sure to backup your database before performing this database upgrade.

 In order to use Emojis (textbased smilies) on your Nextcloud server with a MySQL database, the